Penal Code § 205 PC Aggravated Mayhem

 At Grace Legal Group, we specialize in defending clients against charges of aggravated mayhem and other serious felonies.
 Contact us today for a consultation to discuss your case and explore your legal options.

-3. Common Defenses Against Penal Code § 205 PC:
+3. What are Common Defenses Against Penal Code § 205 PC?

 Being charged with aggravated mayhem under California Penal Code § 205 PC is a serious matter, as it carries severe penalties, including life imprisonment with the possibility of parole.
 However, there are several common defenses that skilled criminal defense attorneys can employ to challenge these charges and protect the rights of the accused.
 Below are some of the most effective legal defenses against aggravated mayhem charges.